sourabh-ncompass/temp-repo/README.md

 ## Modularization

-- Important key points to be considered while modularizing the program and functions.
+- Important key points to be considered while modularizing the program and functions -

   - _Line of code_ must not exceed more _200 - 250_, if exceeds break into subcomponents.
   - _Functions_ must not exceed _40_ lines.
 Break function into _modules_ or _sub functions_.
-  - Avoid _deep nesting_ of _functions_ and _if-else_ block.
+  - _Avoid deep nesting_.
+Too many nesting levels make code harder to read and follow.
+  - _Divide_ the program into several _sub-modules_ where each _sub-module_ contains something necessary to execute only _one aspect of the desired functionality_.

 <a name="modularization--modulesAndFunctions"></a><a name="5.1"></a>